WeblateOrg/weblate/docs/formats.rst

 .. versionchanged:: 2.17

-    Since Weblate 2.17 and with translate-toolkit at least 2.2.5 i18next JSON files with plurals are supported as well.
+    Since Weblate 2.17 and with translate-toolkit at-least 2.2.5, i18next
+    JSON files with plurals are supported as well.

-`i18next <https://www.i18next.com/>`_ is an internationalization-framework
+`i18next <https://www.i18next.com/>`_ is an internationalization framework
 written in and for JavaScript.
 Weblate supports its localization files with features such as plurals.

-i18next translations are monolingual, so it is recommended to specify base file with English strings.
+i18next translations are monolingual, so it is recommended to specify a base file with (what is most often the) English strings.

 .. note::

-   Weblate supports i18next JSON v3 format.
-The v2 and v1 variants are mostly
-   compatible, with exception of handling plurals.
+   Weblate supports the i18next JSON v3 format.
+The v2 and v1 variants are mostly compatible, with the exception of handling plurals.

 Example file: